 Run AI code securely on any device

 Sandboxed server runtimes that run directly in the browser.
-Free for 1,000 hours p/m and $0.01 per extra hour.

 Built by Leaning Technologies, the tech company trusted by leading organisations worldwide.